roflmuffin/CounterStrikeSharp/docfx/docs/admin-framework/admin-command-attributes.md

----
-title: Admin Command Attributes
+# Admin Command Attributes

-description: A guide on using the Admin Command Attributes in plugins.
+A guide on using the Admin Command Attributes in plugins.
----

 ## Assigning permissions to a Command